 - Environmental mitigation required by authorities.

-- Legal or title resolution, especially if ejido regularization is needed.
+- Legal or title resolution.

 Regulatory and environmental risks: